matchID-project/matchID-project.github.io/advanced_tutorial.md

 This is the first *realistic* use case, where we deal with more realistic data (encoding problems, more than 1M people datasets, ...), were we'll follow a more robust method for accurate matching.

+WARNING: the global computing time of this tutorial is about 2h on a up-to-date laptop and 6h on our small tutorial server.
+You should consider to do first the [simple tutorial](/quick_tutorial) which only takes about 10 minutes.

 ## **Cooking recipes with matchID**

 ### Global method used for matching